Find the most commonly asked questions about RSPO.

 The project Wilmar International Limited won their award for was a comprehensive company-wide programme covering a range of human rights and labour initiatives, including efforts in promoting women’s rights, protecting the rights of children in oil palm plantations, as well as improving oil palm worker’s rights and welfare.
 Meanwhile, Olam International’s project demonstrated a strong commitment to the RSPO Principles and Criteria in their effort to establish sustainable oil palm plantations that generated net positive impacts through forest conservation, species conservation and emission reduction at a significant scale in Gabon.
 Olam applied the use of advanced and innovative instruments for monitoring and prevention of human-wildlife conflict, while also actively engaging and involving local communities in a meaningful manner at every stage of their conservation programmes.

-Judges chose KUD Tani Subur as the winners of the Smallholder Impact Programme award for their demonstrated leadership in representing independent smallholder farmers in the jurisdictional certification approach that delivered positive impacts to the livelihood and well-being of smallholder members, the surrounding communities and landscapes.
+Judges chose KUD Tani Subur as the winner of the Smallholder Impact Programme award for their demonstrated leadership in representing independent smallholder farmers in the jurisdictional certification approach that delivered positive impacts to the livelihood and well-being of smallholder members, the surrounding communities and landscapes.
 Their approach is especially novel as it is self-initiated and sustained, which has led to more positive buy-in from participant smallholders and is enticing many other smallholder schemes to join the programme.

 Agroaceite S.A. was selected for the Community Impact award for dedicating 10 hectares of their plantation to the construction of a Human Development Centre.
 The centre offers a holistic and financially sustainable community development programme that has generated significant positive impact for employees and their families, as well as the surrounding communities.
 Since 2014, the medical clinic at the HDC has treated over 27,000 patients.